 |% of supply affected||Notice issued||Notice lifted (est.)||Notice type|

-Contact Time is a minimum standard set down by the World Health Organisation (WHO) which all drinking water supplies must meet.
-Irish Water is applying this standard as part of its National Disinfection Programme, which has the primary objective of ensuring all supplies receive full and proper disinfection.
+Contact time (Ct) is a minimum standard set down by the World Health Organisation (WHO) which all drinking water supplies must meet.
+Irish Water is applying this standard as part of its National Disinfection Programme.

 Contact Time is expressed in a compound unit called milligram minutes per Litre (mg.mins/Litre).
 According to the WHO, water with a Ct of 15mg.min/L is the minimum standard for disinfection, for example:

-- If your water has 0.5mg/L chlorine present and it has been allowed to fully mix for 30 minutes, then the Ct is 0.5mg/L x 30 minutes = 15mg.min/Litre (which is the minimum WHO standard for disinfection)
+- If your water has 0.5mg/L chlorine present and it has been allowed to fully mix for 30 minutes, then the Ct is 0.5mg/L x 30 minutes = 15mg.min/Litre.
+This is the minimum WHO standard for disinfection.

-- If your water has 0.5mg/L chlorine present and it has been allowed to fully mix for only 20 minutes, then the Ct is 0.5mg/L x 20 minutes = 10mg.min/Litre (which does not meet the minimum WHO standard for disinfection)
+- If your water has 0.5mg/L chlorine present and it has been allowed to fully mix for only 20 minutes, then the Ct is 0.5mg/L x 20 minutes = 10mg.min/Litre.
+This does not meet the minimum WHO standard for disinfection.